wailuen/homebridge-sensibo-sky/README.md

 * "platform": Must always be "SensiboSky" (required)
 * "name": Can be anything (required)
 * "apiKey": Sensibo API key, must be obtained from https://home.sensibo.com/me/api (required)
 * "timeLapse": Time in seconds to recycle the status from Sensibo.
 Too frequent will result in many timeout from sensibo server.
-Default is 30s.
+Default is 30s (optional)
 * "ai": true or false.
 In BETA and only works for cooling.
 This will set the fan speed automatically to achieve the target temperature.
 If there is demands, I can work on heating too.
-Default is turnoff (false).
+Default is turnoff (false). (optional)

 # Usage Notes